Date last modified: 13 June 2018

 - if you need to sponsor family you should consider whether RRV or the new visa option is best for you.

 Resident Return Visa information

-The following information was provided by the Department of Immigration and Border Protection.
+The following information was provided by the Department of Home Affairs.

 The main purpose of the Resident Return Visa (RRV) is to allow people who are permanent residents of Australia to travel internationally and return to Australia as permanent residents.
 In addition, these arrangements allow certain people who have previously been permanent residents or citizens of Australia to regain their status as permanent residents.